panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2019-07-03 PMC/2019-07-03-PMC_Summary.md

 (making clear who is really willing to actively work on what).

 3.3 WP7 - Sustainability
-The minuts of the WP7 (19/06/19) are available on GitHub.
+The minuts of the first WP7 meeting (19/06/19) are now available on GitHub. (https://github.com/panosc-eu/panosc/blob/master/Work%20Packages/WP7%20Sustainability/project%20meetings/2019-06-19/minutes.md)